 Who is responsible for maintaining the sidewalk in front of my home or business?

 According to the City code, the City is responsible to fix/repair sidewalks in front of residential properties, assuming the location fits the criteria for repair.
 Non-residential properties are not included.

 Aging Water Main Replacement- The average water main should last 70 years.
 When a water main is close to 70 and/ or the main has had a significant number of leaks or breaks, the line is replaced with a new waterline.
 Main replacement projects often take place before a street is to be reconstructed, in which case it is a component of a larger, lengthy project that often takes several months or more.
 Branching out from water mains, are service lines, which are smaller pipes that deliver water to one specific building or location.
 The portion of service lines that run from the water main to the customer’s individual water meter are often replaced as well.
 The area where the service line and the main meet is called a “tap” and new taps have to be created for each service line.
 Depending on the complexity of the project and how it impacts the roadway above it, these projects can range from a month to over a year.

-Capacity Driven Main Replacement- The water department works hard to plan and project future growth and development needs.
+Capacity Driven Main Replacement- The water department plans and projects future growth and development needs.
 This planning often leads to the identification of pipes that may need to be increased in size to handle more demand.
 When this happens, the existing main is removed and replaced with a larger main.

 Capacity Driven Replacement- To allow Denton to grow without impeding wastewater flows, crews will identify pipes that are too small to handle water flow during major storm events, or that need upgrades for future developments.